AyushGoyal26/FlashKart/README.md

 Implementing BLoC (Business Logic Component) for state management was one of the most challenging aspects of this project.
 Ensuring that the state was correctly managed across multiple screens — especially in complex interactions like adding items to the cart or handling authentication — required careful planning and debugging.

+2. Geolocation Integration

+Fetching and displaying the user’s location using the Geolocator package posed its own set of challenges.
+We had to account for various permissions, handle errors gracefully, and ensure that the location data was accurate and updated in real-time.

 https://medium.com/@jainarpit579/building-flashkart-an-e-commerce-store-4d6e488025a3